Tullycraft

 Tullycraft is an American indie pop band from Seattle, Washington, that formed in 1995.
-They have been associated with the genre of twee pop; in fact, they are considered to be one of the true pioneers of the American twee pop movement.
+They were an early part of the American twee pop movement.
 They are known for their DIY ethic, only releasing albums on independently owned and operated record labels.

 History

 Formation and early recordings

 The band's original line-up was Sean Tollefson (bass/vocals), Gary Miklusek (guitar/vocals), and Jeff Fell (drums).

 Prior to forming Tullycraft, both Tollefson and Fell played in the band Crayon in Bellingham, Washington and Miklusek played in the band Wimp Factor 14 in Pittsburgh, Pennsylvania.
 They met each other while their respective bands were on tour together.

 On February 28, 1995, Tullycraft played their first show at ReBar, a small club in Seattle.
 Joining them on the bill that evening was the band Incredible Force of Junior.
 Eventually, Chris Munford (from Incredible Force of Junior) would join the group.

 In October 1995 the band recorded four songs with producer Pat Maley at Yoyo Studios in Olympia, Washington.
 The recording session produced a debut single released on Harriet Records and an instant indiepop classic "Pop Songs Your New Boyfriend's Too Stupid To Know About".
 This song was listed as essential listening in Pitchfork's 2005 article on Twee Pop entitled "Twee as Fuck."